micmejia/bible-dump/AMPC/Mark/Mark 1.md

-And there came a voice [^j]out from within heaven, You are My Beloved Son; in You I am well pleased.
+And there came a voice out from within heaven, You are My Beloved Son; in You I am well pleased.